railsuser2014/openobject-doc-book-en/8/8_21_Implem/8_21_Implem_support.rst

    single: maintenance
    single: support

-Support and maintenance
+Support and Maintenance
 =======================

 It is when you actually use your ERP that you will obtain value from your investment.
-For that reason maintenance and support are critical for your long term success.
+For that reason, maintenance and support are critical for your long term success.

-* Support aims to ensure that end users get the maximum productivity from their use of Open ERP by responding to their questions on the use of the system.
+* Support aims to ensure that end users get the maximum productivity from their use of OpenERP, by responding to their questions on the use of the system.
 Support can be technical or functional.

 * Maintenance aims to ensure that the system itself continues to function as required.
 It includes